helalraed/tryhackme-notes/cryptography/notes.md

 * Cryptography ensures secure communication
 * Key management is critical
-* XOR and modulo are basic building blocks
+* XOR and modulo are fundamental concepts